MrDomainAdmin/DisableDefender/readme.md

 ```
 Usage:
 	DisableDefender.exe
-		Will disable defender
+		Will disable defender by enabling GPOs - values set are gathered from the Dictionary list variable.

 	DisableDefender.exe --clean
-		Will re-enable defender
+		Will re-enable defender by setting GPO values back to null
 ```